afletche/lsdo_soft_csm/README.md

 [![Issues](https://img.shields.io/github/issues/LSDOlab/lsdo_project_template.svg)](https://github.com/LSDOlab/lsdo_project_template/issues)

-A template repository for LSDOlab projects
+A temporary repository for modeling mechanics of soft materials.
+Ignore the rest of this readme.

 This repository serves as a template for all LSDOlab projects with regard to documentation, testing and hosting of open-source code.
 Note that template users need to edit the README badge definitions for their respective packages.